 Are you a property manager or a landlord?
 If so, you should understand the importance of ensuring that every property unit is rented while monthly rents are being paid promptly.
 Yet, it must be stressed that circumstances can change suddenly for renters.
 As a result, they may need to move out earlier than planned.
 These circumstances can range from job relocation and changes in family dynamics to financial difficulties.

 Whether it is to relocate for a new job position or to move into a new home, unexpected situations can arise at any time.
 When this happens, tenants must adjust to these significant changes.
-If this happens to your tenant, you should not be surprised if your tenant plans to sublease your apartment units.
+One way for tenants to adjust to changing living circumstances even when they have an ongoing lease is to make a sub lease agreement.

 Understanding Subleasing